plecoz/ABM_LLMs/README.md

     python main.py --city "Lisbon, Portugal"
     ```

+2.  **(Optional but Recommended) Add Building Data**: To enable realistic agent placement, you can download and save the city's residential buildings.
+    -   Run the simulation once with `--save-buildings`.
+    -   `python main.py --city "Lisbon, Portugal" --save-buildings data/lisbon_buildings.pkl`
+    -   Use `--load-buildings` in all future runs.

-2.  **(Optional) Add a Districts Shapefile**: To visualize the city's districts or parishes and confine the simulation to specific areas, you need a geographic shapefile (e.g., `.gpkg`, `.shp`).
+3.  **(Optional) Add a Districts Shapefile**: To visualize the city's districts or parishes and confine the simulation to specific areas, you need a geographic shapefile (e.g., `.gpkg`, `.shp`).
     -   Place the shapefile in the `data/` directory (e.g., `data/lisbon_shapefiles/`).
-    -   In `main.py`, update the `DEFAULT_PARISHES_PATH` variable to point to your new file.
+    -   In `main.py`, update the `CITY_PARISHES_PATHS` dictionary to point to your new file.

-3.  **(Optional) Add Demographic Data**: For high-fidelity simulations with realistic agent generation (like in Macau), you can create a demographic JSON file.
+4.  **(Optional) Add Demographic Data**: For high-fidelity simulations with realistic agent generation (like in Macau), you can create a demographic JSON file.
     -   Create a file similar to `data/parish_demographic.json` with age, gender, and education distributions for the new city's districts.
     -   Use the `--demographics` argument to point the simulation to your new file.
-    -   If no demographic file is provided, residents will be generated with default attributes and distributed randomly.
+    -   If no demographic file is provided, residents will be generated with default attributes and distributed randomly (either at building locations or on the network).

-4.  **(Recommended) Use Caching Arguments**: For new cities, downloading the network and POIs can be slow.
-Run the simulation once with `--save-network` and `--save-pois`, then use `--load-network` and `--load-pois` for all subsequent runs to speed up initialization significantly.
+5.  **(Recommended) Use Caching Arguments**: For new cities, downloading the network and POIs can be slow.
+Run the simulation once with `--save-network`, `--save-pois`, and `--save-buildings`, then use the `--load-*` arguments for all subsequent runs to speed up initialization significantly.
     ```bash
-    # First run (downloads and saves)
+    # First run (downloads and saves everything)
-    python main.py --city "Lisbon, Portugal" --save-network data/lisbon_network.pkl --save-pois data/lisbon_pois.pkl
+    python main.py --city "Lisbon, Portugal" --save-network data/lisbon_network.pkl --save-pois data/lisbon_pois.pkl --save-buildings data/lisbon_buildings.pkl

     # Subsequent runs (loads from file)
-    python main.py --city "Lisbon, Portugal" --load-network data/lisbon_network.pkl --load-pois data/lisbon_pois.pkl
+    python main.py --city "Lisbon, Portugal" --load-network data/lisbon_network.pkl --load-pois data/lisbon_pois.pkl --load-buildings data/lisbon_buildings.pkl
     ```

 ---